-- The proposed land use category (Medium Residential, 4-8 units/acre) may be considered an appropriate transition to categories of surrounding properties. - Increasing the allowable density may be warranted given the decreasing availability of developable sites in Chapel Hill. - Transportation improvements built along Weaver Dairy Rd, after the adoption of the 2020 Land Use Plan, support more intense development on the site. - The submittal of an associated development application suggests that a medium-density residential project could be built while also adequately protecting natural features and easements.
+- The proposed land use categories (Medium Residential, 4-8 units/acre and Commercial) may be considered an appropriate transition to categories of surrounding properties. - Increasing the allowable density may be warranted given the decreasing availability of developable sites in Chapel Hill. - Transportation improvements built along Weaver Dairy Road, after the adoption of the 2020 Land Use Plan, support more intense development on the site. - The submittal of an associated development application suggests that a medium-density residential project with limited commercial areas could be built while also adequately protecting natural features and easements.